angular/angular/aio/content/guide/http.md

 ### Making a PUT request

-An app can send a PUT request to completely replace a resource with updated data.
+An app can send PUT requests using the HTTP client service.
-The following `HeroesService` example is just like the POST example.
+The following `HeroesService` example, like the POST example, replaces a resource with updated data.

 <code-example
   path="http/src/app/heroes/heroes.service.ts"